- Hearty Rutabaga, Turnip & Carrot Soup

 Hearty Rutabaga, Turnip and Carrot Soup

-For a simple dinner, present this flavorful soup with some warm crusty bread and a mixed green salad.
+For a simple dinner, present this flavorful soup with some warm crusty bread

 1 tablespoon olive oil